Skip to main content

 Metadata

 Metadata is an object created during a Plugin's execution.
-It contains several values that can assist in executing other processes or creating automation.
+It contains several values that assist you in executing other processes or creating automations.

 metadata: